 When you look at your timetable, you will see the room number or code.
 It will begin with a building name or number, followed by the level in the building and then the room number.

 Buses are free for Manawatū campus students.
 Find out more about parking and transport at:

 We have lots of services to help you get the most out of your study at Massey University.
 The people are great and always ready to help you, so don't be shy.

 Massey Guides are senior students who volunteer throughout orientation and the first few weeks of uni to help you settle in.
 They're very active throughout orientation to make sure you have all the information and support you need.
-Look out for their bright green t-shirts.
+Look out for them in their Massey Guides t-shirts.

 When you study with Massey, you become part of our community.
 Like any community, there is a large network of information and support services available to students.

-There are lots of clubs and associations you can get involved in while studying at Massey University.
+There are lots of clubs you can get involved in while studying at Massey University.
 From sports and recreation to student associations, there's something for everyone.